 - Eggs: Eggs work as a binding agent to solidify your pumpkin layer once baked.

-- Pumpkin Pie Spice: A necessary ingredient to get those amazing fall flavors!
-You can make this at home with ease.
+- Pumpkin pie spice: A necessary ingredient to get those amazing fall flavors!
+In fact, try making this pumpkin pie spice from scratch!
+It’s super easy!

 - Pecans: I like to chop mine up into small pieces so they incorporate thoroughly.

 - Brown Sugar: For the perfect rich sweetness of a pecan pie!

 - Whipped Cream: This is used on top.
 You can whip your own using heavy cream, but canned whipped cream tastes amazing, too!